rosiebe11/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

+## Introduction
+The aim of this project was to be able to dispher important disaster response messages more efficiently using machine learning algorithms.
+To do this, over 30,000 real-life messages were used, that had been encoded with 36 different disaster categories.
+Natural language processing and machine learning pipelines form a key element of the end product - being able to categorise different needs from the message input.

+## Files in the repository

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.